How often have you heard (or cited) the 70-20-10 framework for how people learn?

 2. Talent processes are the formal programs and structures organizations use to be intentional and systematic about attracting, developing, and retaining talent.

-They’re the essential activities that talent management carries out in service of the larger talent strategy: setting success profiles; recruiting, hiring, and onboarding; learning and development; performance management; rewards and recognition; staffing and succession management; employee engagement, and so on.
+They’re the essential activities talent management carries out in service of the larger talent strategy: setting success profiles; recruiting, hiring, and onboarding; learning and development; performance management; rewards and recognition; staffing and succession management; employee engagement, and so on.

-These are things you’re probably already doing in some fashion, but will look different if you take the experience-driven development view.
+These are things you’re probably already doing in some fashion, but they look different through an experience-driven development lens.

 For example, you may add learning agility as a core competency when selecting and evaluating employees.
 In hiring, you may put more weight on certain experiences (global travel or start-up, for instance), especially those that are needed but not strongly reflected in the current talent pool.

 3. Talent roles address the people throughout the organization who impact talent attraction, development, and retention in very different ways.

-While this has historically been an HR role, talent management is quickly becoming a priority among senior leaders and managers who know they need the right pool of people involved in the work, in the present and the future.
+While this has historically been an HR role, talent management is quickly becoming a priority among senior leaders and managers who know they need the right pool of people involved—in the present and the future.

 Everyone has a part to play in leveraging on-the-job learning, including the board of directors and individual employees.
 But human resources, training & development, and organizational development leaders are the catalysts.